 Engineering Department Curriculum

 Each MIT School of Engineering department working with LGO has its own curriculum requirements and course list.
 Explore each department’s page to learn more.

 - Aeronautics and Astronautics: Take classes from NASA astronauts; learn about unmanned aerial vehicles, space systems, airplane design, and airline management.

 - Biological Engineering: You’ll be able to engage with professors at the cutting edge of drug delivery, CRISPR, biotech, and pharmaceutical development.

 - Chemical Engineering: Apply the molecular sciences to manufacturing and biotech.

 - Civil and Environmental Engineering: Work with renowned professors in supply chain and logistics, or focus your studies in environmental science, transportation, and infrastructure.

-- Electrical Engineering and Computer Science: You’ll be able to take an in-depth exploration of applied mathematics, hardware and device design, computation, and decision systems.
+- Electrical Engineering and Computer Science: Take an in-depth exploration of applied mathematics, hardware and device design, computation, and decision systems.

-- Mechanical Engineering: The department offers specializations in biomechanics, manufacturing, and ocean engineering.
+- Mechanical Engineering: Specialize in biomechanics, robotics, manufacturing, ocean engineering, or build your own focus.